 - Tips for preparing Word documents for electronic thesis submission

 - Procedures for submitting an enhanced thesis

 In 1997 the University began a pilot project to examine the potential for having students submit their theses electronically.
 The project proved successful.
 A number of theses now reside in the UWaterloo e-thesis database.

 Effective October 2006, the University thesis requirement is one electronic copy (PDF format) only.
 However, faculties/departments may have an additional requirement for bound paper copies to meet degree requirements.
 See more Thesis regulations.

-At the time the e-thesis project was undertaken, it was decided that the theses would be stored online in Adobe Acrobat (PDF) format to facilitate indexing, searching and ease of access; therefore you must submit the PDF file containing your thesis, not the Word or LaTeX file you originally created.
+At the time the e-thesis project was undertaken, it was decided that the theses would be stored online in PDF format to facilitate indexing, searching and ease of access; therefore you must submit the PDF file containing your thesis, not the Word or LaTeX file you originally created.

 Once a term Techniques for managing theses using Microsoft Word is offered.
 Previously, courses have been offered regarding submitting your thesis online and preparing theses in LaTeX.
 See the Skills for the Academic Workplace (SAW) course brochure for details.

 There are a variety of things that must be considered when preparing your online thesis submission.
 Understanding how the process works may make it easier for you to get started.